syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 {% endtabs %}

-## SetValue
+## Set Value

-The display value can be set in the SfRating control, which is selected among the items.
-The following code sample demonstrates how to set the display value of 3 with 5 ratings items.
+The display value can be set in the SfRating control, which represents the selected rating among the items.
+The following code sample demonstrates how to set a display value of 3 with 5 rating items:

 N> The default value of this property is 0.